bulwark-crypto/Bulwark-KB/docs/FAQs/General-FAQ.md

 ##### Q: 10% community fund!?
 What is this?!

-A: This is a fund that is set aside and starts at the end of Year 1 or block 345,600.
+A: This is a fund that will be set aside  after the end of year 1 or block 345,600.
 Masternode operators will be able to vote on budget proposals and dictate fund allocation.
 This system is hard-coded and puts the future of Bulwark into the hands of the community and encourages engagement.

 ##### Q: How does this “See-Saw” system work?